 Do you want to be more than "yet another applicant that only knows Unity3D or Unreal"?

-Or, do you want to really get your knowledge of C++ and object-oriented programming to the next level?
-And on top of that learn the fundamentals of how a simple 2D game engine works?
+Or, do you want to really improve your programming skills with C++, OOP, and on top of that learn the fundamentals of how a simple 2D game engine works?

 If that's the case... this course is for you!

 We are going to implement, together, the basic architecture of a simple 2D game engine using C++, SDL, and Lua scripting.

 The basics of a game loop and fixing our time step

 Using the SDL library to handle graphics and hardware input/output

 Loading dynamic entities to your game scene (enemies, vegetation, obstacles, etc.)

 Creating a flexible tile-based game map